heyjunebug/personal-website/content/books/anything-you-want.md

 ### How do you grade yourself?

 * How do you grade yourself?
-  It’s important to know in advance, to make sure you’re staying focused on what’s honestly important to you, instead of doing what others think you should.
+  <p>It’s important to know in advance, to make sure you’re staying focused on what’s honestly important to you, instead of doing what others think you should.</p>

 ### Care about your customers more than about yourself